ISFRYN FILMMAKING WORKSHOPS

 EQUIPMENT

-We will use my professional camera unit for the workshop - the same camera I use for much of my professional work.
+We will use my professional camera unit for the workshop - the same camera I use for much of my own work.
 If you have your own camera, whether it be a DSLR, or a phone I encourage you to bring it.
 Becoming familiar and dexterous with a camera is essential when capturing a subject that often doesn’t wait.
 We will also discuss additional tools available to us as filmmakers, how these technologies can enhance your filmmaking vision, and how best to deploy them.

 EDITING